It's a great time to learn

 Andrew Numa

-Senior paediatric intensivist and respiratory physician at Sydney Children’s Hospital and director of the SCH PICU from 2008-2023.
+Paediatric intensivist and respiratory physician at Sydney Children’s Hospital.
 Research interests include acute respiratory pathophysiology, epidemiological studies from large critical care databases, and optimising the efficiency of intra-hospital communications.

 Need a copy of this information?